mncc8337/kerosene/README.md

 # Kerosene
-A hobby x86 monolithic OS written in C
+A WIP hobby x86 monolithic OS written in C
-This is an attempt of me to learn about osdev
 ## Features
 - PS/2 keyboard driver
 - ATA PIO mode
 - FAT32 filesystem support
-- basic VESA driver (i think)
+- basic framebuffer video driver
 ## Build and run
 ### Prerequisite
 - A [GCC cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler). although a preinstalled GCC on linux will compile it just fine, the osdev wiki said we should use a cross compiler to avoid any unexpected errors.
-    + if you are lazy to install one, use `make all NO_CROSS_COMPILER=1` to compile using linux GCC (please do not report any errors if you use this option)
+    + if you are lazy to install one, use `make all NO_CROSS_COMPILER=1` to compile using linux GCC.
     + if you use a cross compiler then please check and correct the `CROSS_COMPILER_LOC` in `.env`
 - nasm
 - dosfstools